The Top 5 Automation Mistakes Companies Make

 - Complex decisioning: Some processes have a serious impact on a person’s life experience.
 Mortgage lending, hiring, medical diagnoses, or college applications are just a few of the examples where lone-wolf, unmonitored algorithms can sink your reputation.
 In one such blunder, an Amazon hiring AI built a bias against alums of the all-female Wellesley College.
 The HR department unwittingly dashed the job hopes of women applicants—and few knew the reasoning until someone did a little digging.
 Automating portions of these processes should come with a heavy dose of humans-in-the-loop automation.

-Just because a task can be automated, doesn’t mean it’s one that makes sense for you.
+Just because a task can be automated doesn’t mean it’s one that makes sense for you.
 Balancing utmost efficiency against the mission, strategy, and ethos of your organization is key.
+You must test your automation strategy.

 2. Failing to Consider the Human Element

 Another common automation mistake is failing to consider the human element.
 Some commentators see automation as a brute force elimination for human involvement.
-But this is not always the case.
+But this isn’t always the case.

 For instance, avoid fully automating your core offering.
 Automation should help flatten the speed bumps that disrupt customer journeys, not become the very destination.